 Our ongoing focus is to provide the most valuable and efficient supply chain to our customers.

 We continue to invest into our sites.
 We have gained efficiencies through changes to our operations which we are passing on to grower customers.
-This is reflected through our storage and handling service fees and Export Select rates which reduces costs and provides value to growers.
+This is reflected through our storage and handling service fees which reduce costs and provide value to growers.

 We have made investments in services ahead of the 2020/21 harvest which includes our new warehouse to cash service and we will continue to provide our dynamic binning service for wheat and barley.